When a Tooth Needs Support

 A damaged tooth does not always cause immediate pain, but it can weaken quietly and fail when you least expect it.
 Cracks, large fillings, and post-root-canal teeth often no longer have enough healthy structure to hold up under normal chewing forces.
 Many patients only realize this after a filling breaks again or discomfort keeps returning.

 At Randall Dentistry, Dr. Andrew Randall and Dr. Scott Evans help patients understand whether a crown is truly necessary or if a more conservative option is still safe.
-With more than 40 years of combined experience, advanced digital imaging, and a patient-first approach, the team serves patients across Dallas, University Park, Highland Park, the Park Cities, and nearby neighborhoods with clear guidance and no pressure.
+With more than 40 years of combined experience in restorative dentistry, advanced digital imaging, and a patient-first approach, the team serves patients across Dallas, University Park, Highland Park, the Park Cities, and nearby neighborhoods with clear guidance and no pressure.

 What Is a Dental Crown and When Do You Really Need One